 Symbols and Representation: Beehive; bees; dove; pen; chalice on Bible; white dove; scroll or book; pen and inkhorn; bishop's mitre.

 - Discuss and implement some ideas on how to follow this idea: "Family life becomes sanctified when parents carry out St. John Chrysostom's plea to make each home a family church."

-- Cook special foods for this feast--Greek foods or foods with a "golden" or honey-colored.
+- Cook special foods for this feast—Greek foods or foods with a "golden" or honey-colored.
 See the ideas at Catholic Cuisine.

 - Imitate the patron of orators, learn how to give speeches, perhaps have a speech contest.

 - St. John Chrysostom was a great Scripture scholar, and we should follow his encouragement of daily Bible reading and study.

 - Learn more about the Eastern Rite churches.

 - View some of the world's most famous religious icons.

 - See St. John's Statue on St. Peter's Basilica Colonnade.